ATEED’s marketing and communication staff numbers

 Growing the visitor economy

-• ATEED continued to enhance the visitor proposition by working with our partners and networks – including delivery of the i-SITES network, the Auckland Convention Bureau, superyacht attraction, and cruise ship facilitation with more than 100 voyages to Auckland in the 2017/18 season.
+• ATEED continued to enhance Auckland's visitor proposition by working with our partners and networks – including the work of our Auckland Convention Bureau team, superyacht attraction, and cruise ship facilitation with 110 port days in Auckland in the 2018/19 season.

-• The ACB won conferences during 2017/18 which will make an estimated $45 million contribution to Auckland’s regional economy when they take place.
-The team supported 37 major international bids during the year.
+• The ACB helped partner organisations win conferences during 2018/19 which will make an estimated $26.7 million contribution to Auckland’s regional economy when they take place.

 • ATEED worked with a range of partners to further develop its golf, equine, screen and marine-focused programme to bring premium Chinese visitors – Auckland’s main tourism market.

 • We attract and invest on behalf of Auckland Council in a world-class portfolio of major events as a contributor to economic growth.